mpenn114/Sherlock/README.md

 Note that in particular, you will need to change the root_directory variable, and perhaps the image prefix and image suffix.
 There are also a range of other variables which can be adjusted to optimise the performance of the code.

+Note also that Sherlock saves its outputs and, if it is restarted, will not reprocess previously-processed images, provided the variable run_code is kept the same.

 # Variables

 | Name                        | Default Value                  | Description                                                                           |